 Jennifer Collins, PT, MPA, EdD

-Professor, Department of Health Science and Physical Therapy Dr. Jennifer Collins has a bachelor's degree in physical therapy from Russell Sage College, (1978) a master's degree in public administration from the State University of New York at Brockport, (1989) a certificate in gerontology from St. John Fisher College and a doctoral degree in higher education from the University of Rochester (2001).
-She has more than thirty years of experience as a physical therapist with twenty years in physical therapist education, and is a tenured faculty member at Nazareth.
-Her areas of interest for teaching are psychosocial aspects of disability, professional issues, qualitative research, management, and education.
+Professor, Department of Health Science and Physical Therapy Dr. Jennifer Collins has a bachelor's degree in physical therapy from Russell Sage College (1978), a master's degree in public administration from the State University of New York at Brockport (1989), a certificate in gerontology from St. John Fisher College and a doctoral degree in higher education from the University of Rochester (2001).
+She has more than thirty five years of experience as a physical therapist with twenty years in physical therapist education.
+Her areas of interest for teaching are psychosocial aspects of disability, professional and interprofessional issues, qualitative research, management, and education.
 Her research interests are primarily qualitative in the areas of PT education, professionalism and professional development, and home health care.
 She has a keen interest in developing and expanding physical therapist education programs globally.
 Active in professional activities at the local, state, and national level and is currently Vice-President of the New York State Physical Therapy Association (NYPTA) serving as a member of the Executive Committee.
 An APTA Trainer for its Clinical Instructor and Credentialing and Advanced Clinical Instructor Courses.
 Item writer for the Federation of State Boards of Physical Therapy.
 Dr. Collins has presented several research studies at national meetings in higher education and physical therapy, as well as at 2007 World Congress of Physical Therapy (WCPT) in Vancouver, BC.

 Andrew Bartlett, PT, PhD, MPA

 Andrew S. Bartlett graduated from Utica College of Syracuse University in Physical Therapy in 1997.
-Prior to achieving his Physical Therapy degree Mr. Bartlett obtained a BS in Therapeutic Recreation and a Masters in Public Administration, and PhD in Physical Therapy from Nova Southeastern University.
+Prior to achieving his Physical Therapy degree Dr. Bartlett obtained a BS in Therapeutic Recreation and a Masters in Public Administration, and PhD in Physical Therapy from Nova Southeastern University.
 In addition to teaching part time within Nazareth's Physical Therapy Department, Andrew practices part time at Visiting Nurse Services, a home health agency.
+Current interests are in the areas of management of diabetes, prevention, and telehealth.

 Professor of Physical Therapy